Why is Film Thickness Important?

 Various test methods are used in this specification including burst testing, tear testing and various film migration tests.
 These tests, including thickness measurement are repeated as part of Quality Assurance inspection throughout the manufacture of a product.

 In contrast to this film manufacturers need to ensure that a film, whilst conforming to a customers specification is also manufactured in the most cost effective manner possible.
-By measuring and manufacturing within tight tolerences the amount of raw materials used can be significantly reduced, leading to improvements in productivity.
+By measuring and manufacturing within tight tolerances the amount of raw materials used can be significantly reduced, leading to improvements in productivity.

 The Hanatek Precision Thickness Gauge (FT3) can also measure the thickness of paper, metallic foils, carton board, corrugated board, tissue, textile and any other packaging substrate.